 The migration improved data accessibility across departments, enabled faster reporting, and strengthened research capabilities by offering centralized, scalable storage and compute.
 Thanks to Azure’s integration with Power BI, researchers and clinicians gained quick access to dashboards and insights supporting patient care and medical studies.

 1. AI-Driven Clinical Dashboards Healthcare BI is shifting from static reporting to AI-supported dashboards that highlight anomalies, predict risks, and suggest clinical interventions in real time.
+Moreover, these dashboards will be constantly updated once the new data are received.
+This translates into faster and more confidence in the actions of clinicians.
+This helps in providing prompt and proactive care to the patients.

 3. Real-Time Hospital Operations BI BI systems will increasingly process streaming data from EHR, IoT sensors, bed-tracking systems, and patient flow tools.
 This will support real-time insights for ER congestion, operating room usage, ICU strain, and supply shortages.
+This will support real-time insights for ER congestion, operating room usage, ICU strain, and supply shortages.
+Consequently, hospital administrators will be able to react to problems before they get out of control.

 4. Predictive Analytics Embedded in BI Hospitals will embed predictive models readmission risk, LOS forecasting, infection spread, and staffing demand directly into BI dashboards, making analytics more actionable and proactive.
+Moreover, the insights will be presented together with the current performance metrics.
+This helps care teams plan ahead and reduce operational stress.

 Migrate to Power BI for Smarter Analytics and Real-Time Insights!
 Partner with Kanerika for Seamless Migration Services.